 But don’t give up that easily.
 You can still dip your toe in the world of fashion even when side-stepping the puddles.
-Because, while most of us treat umbrellas as simple necessities, put a little more effort into selecting the perfect one and it can be a stylish accessory as well as an amenity — come rain or shine.
+Because, while most of us treat umbrellas as simple necessities, put a little more effort into selecting the perfect one and it can be a stylish accessory as well — come rain or shine.

 When the skies darken, opt for a sophisticated black brolly